percona/everest-doc/docs/administer/rbac.md

 g, username, rolename
 ```

 A new user in Percona Everest will initially have **no** permissions.
-To grant permissions, you must explicitly change your RBAC configuration file (`configmap`).
+To grant permissions, you must edit your RBAC configuration stored in the `everest-rbac` `ConfigMap` in the `everest-system` namespace:

 To change the `configmap`, execute the following command: